aCertainProgrammer/UnnamedTierlistMaker/README.md

-# unnamed_tierlist_maker
+# Unnamed Tierlist Maker

-# General usage

 ## Picking champions
 - by dragging
 - by using a shortcut

 ## Editing tiers
 - click on the tier name

-Current shortcuts:
+## Current shortcuts:
 - in the main screen:
     - type letters `a` to `z` to search for champions
     - `Shift` + `V` to save a snapshot